 We warmly welcome new players, although we don’t have vacancies in all sections.
-If you are interested and would like to join us, then please contact Sue Choules at email@example.com We are particularly looking for string and brass players the equivalent of Grade 6 standard and above.
+If you are interested and would like to join us, then please contact Sue Choules at firstname.lastname@example.org We are particularly looking for string and brass players the equivalent of Grade 6 standard and above.
+We currently have a vacancy for a double bass player.

 The orchestra rehearses on Tuesday evenings from 19:30 to 21:30 (with a short refreshment break) at Christchurch in Marlborough.
 Membership is £25 per term, payable by cheque or bank transfer at the start of each term.
 The orchestra usually meets during half term breaks but not over the Easter, Summer and Christmas holidays.